Apply for funding to develop new and existing partnerships with researchers in Switzerland.

 - have been a UKRI grant holder for the languages theme (within the last five years of the closing date).

-- employed by a UK organisation eligible for UKRI funding
+- be based at a research organisation eligible for MRC funding

 Apply for funding to develop early-stage technologies in sensing and imaging.